 On January 14, 2021, Glikin, et al. v.
 Major Energy Electric Services, LLC, a purported variable rate class action, was filed by a Maryland customer in the United States District Court, Southern District of New York, attempting to represent a class of all Major Energy customers (including customers of companies Major Energy acts as a successor to) in the United States charged a variable rate for electricity or gas by Major Energy during the applicable statute of limitations period up to and including the date of judgment.
 The Company moved this case to the United States District Court for the District of Maryland (Case No. 1:21-cv-03251-MJM) and in December 2023 filed a motion to dismiss the lawsuit.
+In September 2024, the Court granted the Company's motion that argued that Glikin had failed to exhaust her administrative remedies and that, if she wishes to proceed, she must first go to the Maryland Public Service Commission.
 The Company is vigorously defending this matter; however, given the current early stage of this matter, we cannot predict the outcome of this case at this time.

 On December 18, 2023, Foote v.
 Electricity N.H., LLC ("ENH"), a purported Telephone Consumer Protection Act (the "TCPA") class action, was filed in the United States District Court for the District of New Hampshire.
 Plaintiff claims that calls made to her violated the TCPA.
 Plaintiff purports to assert claims on her own behalf and a putative class of individuals to whom calls using a prerecorded or artificial voice message regarding ENH's services were placed during the period of September 1, 2019, through September 1, 2023.
 ENH only operates in New Hampshire and no other states.
 The Company denies Plaintiff's allegations and intends to vigorously defend against her claims.
+This matter was dismissed, with prejudice in August 2024.